Open-Dataplatform/template-ingress-adapter/README.md

 This will prompt your for a `system_name`.
 This name must be in lower case and should identify the adapter you are building, such as jao or ikontrol.

+Say yes to the question "Is it okay to delete and re-download it?".